seitanmen/Joycon2forMac/README.md

   - Battery voltage and current
   - Temperature sensor

-- **Clean Output**: Displays parsed data in a readable format with Python-compatible structure
 - **Auto-discovery**: Automatically detects and connects to Joy-Con 2 controllers
 - **Cross-platform Compatible**: Data format matches the Python implementation